-The FAULT light will turn ON and flash a fault code only if an abnormal charging condition has occurred.
-Refer to the following fault code table for more information.
+The FAULT light will turn ON and flash a fault code only when an abnormal charging condition has occurred.
+Should a fault occur, diagnosis and repair should be referred to a qualified technician.

-Note: Critical faults will be accompanied with an audible beeping.
+Note: Some faults may also be accompanied with an audible beeping from the charger.